Downtown Indianapolis: Transportation

 Downtown Indianapolis has been the regional transportation hub for central Indiana since its establishment.
 The first major federally funded highway in the U.S., the National Road (now Washington Street), reached Indianapolis in 1836, followed by the railroad in 1847.
 Indianapolis Union Station opened in 1853 as the world's first union station.
 Citizen's Street and Railway Company was established in 1864, operating the city's first mule-drawn streetcar line.
-Opened in 1904 on West Market Street, the Indianapolis Traction Terminal was the largest interurban station in the world, handling 500 trains daily and 7 million passengers annually.
-Ultimately doomed by the automobile, the terminal closed in 1941, followed by the streetcar system in 1957.
+Opened in 1904 on Market Street, the Indianapolis Traction Terminal was the largest interurban station in the world, handling 500 trains daily and 7 million passengers annually.
+Ultimately doomed by the automobile, the terminal closed in 1941, followed by the city's streetcar system in 1957.

 Two of the region's four interstate highways (Interstate 65 and Interstate 70) form an "inner loop" on the north, east, and south sides of downtown Indianapolis.
 I-65 and I-70 radiate from downtown to connect with the "outer loop," a beltway called Interstate 465.

 IndyGo operates the city's public transit network, with downtown Indianapolis serving as the region's hub and spoke origin.
 In 2016, the Julia M. Carson Transit Center opened as the downtown hub for 27 of its 31 bus routes.
-The Central Indiana Regional Transportation Authority (CIRTA) is a quasi-governmental agency that operates three public buses from the Julia M. Carson Transit Center to employment centers in Plainfield and Whitestown.
+The Central Indiana Regional Transportation Authority is headquartered in downtown Indianapolis.
+The quasi-governmental agency provides commuter bus service and oversees regional carpool and vanpool programs.

 Downtown Indianapolis continues to be the city's intercity transportation hub.
 Amtrak provides intercity rail service via the Cardinal, which makes three weekly trips between New York City and Chicago.
 Union Station served about 30,000 passengers in 2015.
 Three intercity bus service providers stop in the city: Greyhound Lines and Burlington Trailways (via Union Station), and Megabus (via City Market).

 The Indianapolis Airport Authority operates the Indianapolis Downtown Heliport, which opened for public use in 1979.

 Utilities

 AES Indiana, the city's electricity provider, is headquartered on Monument Circle.
-Citizens Energy Group's Perry K. Generating Station burns natural gas to produce steam to provide heat and hot water to 200 customers in Downtown's district heating system.
+Citizens Energy Group's Perry K. Generating Station burns natural gas to produce steam to provide heat and hot water to 200 customers as part of the downtown district heating system.